otagomohio/2019-06-11_GBS_EE/sessions/Introcommandline.md

 ## Introduction to the command line

 For this session, we will material under use a Creative Commons license developped by The Carpentries.
 [The Carpentries](https://docs.carpentries.org/index.html) teaches foundational coding, and data science skills to researchers worldwide.
 The carpentries is active in New Zealand and @Otago, we encourage you to keep your eyes open for [local events](https://otagocarpentries.github.io/).
-All the content is at ```FILLINTHEPATH```

 We will go through the following carpentries lessons together: